Accessible Information for Neurodivergent People

 Neurodiversity and accessing information

-Short sentences and paragraphs.
+Shorter sentences and paragraphs.

 Logical reading orders and easy navigation.

-Using specific text fonts.
+Using specific accessible text fonts.

 Underlining links that will take the reader to the relevant information in, at most, 2 clicks.

-Use of FSMe font as the letters are easy to read, in comparison to a more embellished font.
+Use of the FSMe font as the letters are easy to read, in comparison to a more embellished font.

 Text that is never smaller than 14pt.

-Navigational contents page that takes readers to the right page.
+A navigational contents page that takes readers to the right page.

 Appropriate line spacing.